How To Get a DWI Dismissed in Charlotte, NC

 Seek a Diversionary Program

-If this is your first offense and no one was injured (or killed), the court might consider a diversionary program rather than jail.
+If this is your first DWI offense and no one was injured (or killed), the court might consider a diversionary program rather than jail.
 A diversionary program could include an alcohol treatment or prevention education program.

 Restricted License